These energy bites are the perfect snack to grab and go! Completely customizable and take just minutes to make!

 Ingredients

-- 1/2 cup add-ins of your choice (dried fruit, chocolate chips, shredded coconut, chia seeds, ground flaxseed, chopped nuts, or a mixture!**)
+• 1/2 cup add-ins of your choice (chocolate chips, dried fruit, shredded coconut, hemp seeds, chia seeds, ground flaxseed, chopped nuts, or a mixture!**)

-- 1/2 cup nut or seed butter of your choice (peanut butter, almond butter, cashew butter, sun butter)
+• 1/2 cup nut or seed butter of your choice (peanut butter, almond butter, cashew butter, sunflower seed butter, or pumpkin seed butter)

-- 1 tablespoon liquid of your choice (plant-based milk, dairy milk, water, coconut oil)
+• 1 tablespoon liquid of your choice (plant-based milk, dairy milk, water, or coconut oil)

 Instructions

-- Add oats, add-ins, nut or seed butter, and liquid to a large bowl.
-Stir to combine.
-Mixture should be slightly sticky but still crumbly.
+• Add oats, add-ins, nut or seed butter, and liquid to a large bowl.

-- Add in honey or maple syrup, 1 tablespoon at a time, to reach desired sweetness.
-Stir until mixture starts to come together in a sticky ball.
+• Add in honey or maple syrup, 1 tablespoon at a time, to reach desired sweetness.
+Stir everything together until mixture starts to come together in a sticky ball.
 If mixture is still too dry, add in 1-2 more tablespoons of liquid.

-- Place bowl in the freezer for at least 30 minutes to chill, then roll mixture into balls using hands.
+• Place bowl in the freezer for at least 20 minutes to chill.
+Then, remove and use your hands to roll mixture into evenly-sized bites.

 Notes